•

 Submission Procedure

-You can also check the status of your manuscript by logging in to the submission system.
+You may also check the status of your manuscript by logging in to the submission system.
 The Editor in Chief will inform you via email once a decision has been made.

 Peer Review Process